Pro Bono Certificate

 - 200 hours or more will receive a Pro Bono Certificate, Platinum Level.

 The Pro Bono Certificate awarded will be reflected on the student’s official transcript.

-To receive credit toward the Pro Bono Certificate, students must complete and submit to the Dean’s Office a Pro Bono Certificate Form for each pro bono project completed.
+To receive credit toward the Pro Bono Certificate, students must submit their hours to the deans office by completing a paper Pro Bono Submission Form and submitting to Assistant Dean Marc Pearce, or by completing the online Pro Bono Submission Form, for each pro bono project completed.

 To ensure pro bono credit will be awarded for the volunteer work performed, students should seek pre-approval from Assistant Dean Marc Pearce prior to commencement of the work, unless the work is advertised as “pre-approved.”